Cape Lambert Port B Marine Works

 - Sponge-jet abrasive blasting - this technology uses pea-size pieces of synthetic sponge impregnated with various ‘micro’ abrasives.
 Like garnet blasting, the sponge media is blasted from a ‘pot’ through a hose and out a nozzle.
 When the sponge media is blasted onto a surface, it flattens against the surface.
 Upon contact, it removes surface materials such as paint.
 This method greatly reduces the amount of airborne dust and the quantity of blast media required.

 - Soft-start piling - to minimise the potential underwater noise impacts on marine fauna during pile driving activities, a ‘soft start’ approach was used to relocate marine fauna in the vicinity.
 The ‘soft start’ involves commencing pile driving with a partial capacity strike before normal pile driving begins.

-- Electro-slag welding - an automated electro-welding process where wire is turned into molten liquid.
-With its own built-in cooling system, the equipment can produce 2.4m long, 32 mm deep plate welds in approximately 90 minutes, instead of the 40 hours it would take manually.
+- Electro-slag welding - this is an automated electro-welding process where wire is turned into molten liquid.
+With its own built-in cooling system, the equipment can produce 2.4m long, 32mm deep plate welds in approximately 90 minutes, instead of the 40 hours it would take manually.
 The equipment is a major time-saving device that reduces labour costs and produces more consistent welding.